KasielkeSt/AirBnBBerlinAnalysis2020/README.md

 I used these files in particular:

 listings:
-* <a href="http://data.insideairbnb.com/germany/be/berlin/2019-11-12/data/listings.csv.gz">Listings available in November 2019</a> (Rename to "listings_Nov2019.csv")
+* [Listings available in November 2019](http://data.insideairbnb.com/germany/be/berlin/2019-11-12/data/listings.csv.gz) (Rename to "listings_Nov2019.csv")
 * <a href="http://data.insideairbnb.com/germany/be/berlin/2020-11-10/data/listings.csv.gz">Listings available in November 2020</a> (Rename to "listings_Nov2020.csv")

 reviews